-Late lab assignment submissions will result in a 5% deduction for each day the assignment is late (starting with the day the assignment is due, up to a maximum of 50% of the grade) unless you have a legitimate, documented reason beyond your control (see above).
+Lab assignments must be submitted online, through the Quercus website.
+See the course schedule (below) for the due dates of the three lab assignments.
+Late submission will result in a 5% deduction for each day the assignment is late (starting with the day the assignment is due, up to a maximum of 50% of the grade) unless you have a legitimate, documented reason beyond your control.
+Notify the Professor and your TA promptly, if you intend to submit your assignment late to arrange for the submission of the lab assignment with the necessary documentation.
 It is the student's responsibility to ensure that submitted document files are not corrupted.
 If the submitted file cannot be opened, the assignment will be treated as incomplete.